asilvas/node-image-steam/README.md

   }
 }
 ```

-Throttling allows for fine grain control over quality of service, as well as optimizing to your hardware.

 * `throttle.ccProcessors` (default: `4`) - Number of concurrent image processing operations.
   Anything to exceed this value will wait (via semaphore) for next availability.